AndersonUyekita/ND111_data_science_foundations_02/README.md

 # ND111 - Data Science II - Nanodegree Foundations

-This is the second course of the Nanodegree of Data Science from Coursera.
+This is the second course of the Nanodegree of Data Science from Udacity.

 * [My repository to the first course][repo_nd110].